oVirt/ovirt-site/source/sla/network-qos-detailed-design.html.md

 ## Permissions

-Only a user permitted to edit the network may edit the QoS properties in the network dialog or override the QoS properties in the VNIC dialog.
+Only a user permitted to edit the network may edit the QoS properties in the network dialog.
+In order to override the QoS properties in the VNIC dialog a user must have both UserVmManger permission and NetworkAdmin permission.
+UI of the QoS editing will only be presented to user with the above permissions.

 ## Backend